 Attorneys Who Understand Farms And Agriculture

 Farming is more than a business – it’s a way of life.
-The attorneys at Hummel, Lewis & Smith, LLP know and understand this.
-Attorney Jack Mihalik has been raising Christmas trees on his farm for over 35 years.
+The attorneys at Hummel, Lewis & Davidson, LLP know and understand this.
 Attorney Barry Lewis leases his farm for forage and small grain production.
 Attorney Rob Davidson’s Dorset flock produces a crop of lambs annually, and his daughters have shown lambs with 4-H at the Bloomsburg Fair.
 Mr. Davidson is the chair of the Pennsylvania Bar Association Agricultural Law Committee and is a member of the board of directors of the Columbia County Farm Bureau.

 Attorney Davidson’s commitment to farming and agriculture runs deep, having served as the chief of Land Use and Natural Resources for the Pennsylvania Department of Agriculture and special assistant to the secretary of agriculture.
 In these roles, he worked with concentrated animal feeding operation (CAFO) and National Pollutant Discharge Elimination System (NPDES) permits, agricultural conservation easements, the Clean and Green program, attorney general reviews of local regulations under Agriculture, Communities, and Rural Environment (ACRE) law, the Agricultural Security Areas Law, and the Right to Farm Act.
 He developed the Pennsylvania Agriculture Mediation Program, as well as the Center for Farm Transitions, which provides farmers with information not only on transitioning to the next generation but also to new and different crops and rural enterprises to diversify the farm.
 Attorney Davidson is recognized by the International Farm Transition Network as a farm succession coordinator.